top of page

 2 Thessalonians 2:14, "Therefore, brethren, stand fast; and hold the traditions which you have learned, whether by word, or written (epistle)."
 This includes the Old and New Testaments.
 And the "word" implied any and all words of the apostles including the chief apostle Peter and his successors, the fathers, bishops (teachers), saints and doctors of the Church who passed on the teachings of the Church.
 Again, remember, the faithful "lambs" in the Church for many centuries did not have a Bible to read, if they even could read.
 The faithful sheep in the Church had only the oral word(s) spoken to them by bishops, priests and the saints.
 So, the teaching and guidance came primarily by word(s) of of mouth by local priests (preachers and evangelists) following the governance of the Church.

-Below is a photo of one of the oldest complete Latin Vulgate Bible of St Jerome in 405 AD. as directed by Pope St Damasus I in 382 A.D., the 37th Catholic Pontiff in Rome.
+Below is a photo of one of the oldest complete Latin Vulgate Bible of St Jerome in 405 AD. as directed by St Damasus I in 382 A.D., the 37th bishop of Rome.
 (Click photo)

 Genesis 6: “And the earth was corrupted before God's (eyes) and filled with sin; and God said; The end of all flesh is come before me... and I WILL DESTROY THEM….”
 (OUTSIDE Noah's Ark)